 File Fast Bankruptcy – Frequently Asked Questions

-For the vast majority of cases, Parker & DuFresne, P.A. has traditionally charged an attorney fee of $1,500 to represent a debtor in a Chapter 7 bankruptcy from beginning to end.
+Typically, Parker & DuFresne, P.A. charges an attorney fee of $2,000 to represent a debtor in a Chapter 7 bankruptcy from beginning to end.
 This fee can vary, either upward or downward, depending on your individual financial circumstances.

 Historically, bankruptcy judges have required debtors to pay their entire attorney fee prior to filing bankruptcy.
 Judges have determined that a lawyer who collects any part of his bankruptcy fee after the bankruptcy filing is attempting to collect a pre-bankruptcy debt that is automatically included in the bankruptcy.
 This has caused undue hardship on many consumers who need to file bankruptcy right away but do not have the entire attorney fee available.